 Our investments became focused in four primary areas.
 Our early interests in medical research, cultural institutions and higher education led us to explore supporting projects within institutions with which we have long-standing relationships.
 We are motivated by the philosophy that no child is beyond help and the notion that those with firsthand experience with systems are the most equipped to change those systems for the better.
 Our Justice Initiatives concentrate investments in programs that work with children and families who are in or at risk of involvement with the juvenile and adult criminal justice systems.
 We work toward systemic reforms with the goal of providing vulnerable youth and families with opportunities to succeed and become productive members of their communities.
 Focusing our grantmaking in an area in which there is so much to be done, and where there is so little private sector involvement, has provided us with the opportunity to see the impact of our work first-hand.

 Our board knows that a foundation can play an important role as a partner and an active participant in public policy reform.
-In fact, if a foundation has knowledge and passion about an issue, we feel it must commit and invest not just financial resources, but its time and expertise to forward its mission and have a positive impact on the multiple problems our society faces.
-It is our responsibility as philanthropists to use our unique independent status to empower those nonprofits we support so that the individuals they serve can improve their own lives.
-The driving force motivating us is the knowledge that we are truly making a difference.
+In fact, if a foundation has knowledge and passion about an issue, we feel it must commit and invest not just financial resources, but its time and expertise to forward its mission and have a positive impact on the most serious problems our society faces.
+We encourage, support and facilitate collaborative efforts among our grantees, other funders and government partners to this end.
+It is our responsibility as philanthropists to use our unique independent status to empower those nonprofits we support and the systems they work within to change for the better so that the individuals they serve can improve their own lives.
+The driving force motivating us to focus our resources in this way is the knowledge that we are truly making a difference.